ifrost/moses-flash/README.md

 # What kind of recognition algorithms are implemented in Moses library?

 Moses library implements set of _Moses algorithms_.
-They are described in wiki
+They are described [on wiki](https://github.com/ifrost/moses/wiki/Moses-algorithms)

 # How can I implement my own algorithm?